emannet2000/reagent-cookbook/recipes/re-frame-input/README.md

        ])))
 ```

-#### Step 8: Creeate an input element that will dispatch the `:update-name` handler on-change.
+#### Step 8: Create an input element that will dispatch the `:update-name` handler on-change.
 Also, create a div to display the updated name

 ```clojure
 (defn home []